gap-system/gap-docker/README.md

     docker run --rm -i -t --net="host" -v ~/gap-4.X.Y/pkg/scscp/example:/scscp gapsystem/gap-docker gap /scscp/myserver.g

+It is also possible to access GAP running in this Docker container from a Jupyter notebook in your browser.
+Use the following command to start a Docker container with a running notebook server:

+    docker run -p 8888:8888 -i -t gapsystem/gap-docker jupyter notebook --no-browser --ip=0.0.0.0

+and then copy and paste the displayed URL into your browser to connect to it.

 At the moment, almost all packages are in working order.
 The only packages which are not usable in this container are:
 * PolymakeInterface